MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

  - **Installation:** Select Local source, and type "\\\Server\Share\M365\SEC" for the source path.
 Office will be downloaded to and then installed from **\\\server\share\M365\SEC** on your network
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **config-broad-SEC.xml** in the **\\\Server\Share\M365** folder.

 This configuration file is used to download Office installation files and then deploy them to the broad group.
-The settings are exactly the same as the first configuration file, except the source path points to a different folder (SAC), and the update channel is set to Semi-Annual Enterprise Channel ("Broad").
+The settings are exactly the same as the first configuration file, except the source path points to a different folder (SAC), and the update channel is set to Semi-Annual Enterprise Channel.

 ## Step 5: Download the Office installation package for the pilot group